 What are the best ways to save money on a move?

-• Ask about discounts and promotions.
+• Ask about discounts and promotions

-• Book early and compare prices.
+• Book early and compare prices

-• Declutter and downsize before packing.
+• Declutter and downsize before packing

-• Enlist the help of friends and family.
+• Enlist the help of friends and family

-• Rent a moving truck or moving container.
+• Rent a moving truck or moving container

-• Time your move strategically.
+• Time your move strategically

-• Use free or low-cost packing materials.
+• Use free or low-cost packing materials

 Our Rating Methodology

-The This Old House Reviews Team backs up our moving company ratings and recommendations with a detailed rating methodology to objectively score each company.
+We back up our moving company ratings and recommendations with a detailed rating methodology to objectively score each company.
 We conduct research by reading through the company websites, analyzing customer reviews, conducting consumer surveys, requesting quotes, and speaking with customer representatives.
 We then score each moving company against our review standards for services, contents coverage, scheduling options, additional benefits and custom service options, and reputation among customers to arrive at a final score on a 5-point rating scale.

 To share feedback or ask a question about this article, send a note to our Reviews Team at reviews@thisoldhousereviews.com.